Get Started with FedEx Web Services

 - FedEx Ship Manager® API and FedEx Ship Manager® Direct Retirement

 Since FedEx Web Services was introduced in August 2007, the FedEx Ship Manager® API and FedEx Ship Manager® Direct solutions were placed in containment and no new services or features have been added.
-On May 31, 2012, FedEx will retire our legacy FedEx Ship Manager API and FedEx Ship Manager Direct backend systems.
+On May 31, 2012, FedEx retired our legacy FedEx Ship Manager API and FedEx Ship Manager Direct backend systems.
 Customers that have not transitioned to FedEx Web Services or another FedEx electronic shipping solution by this date will not be able to submit FedEx Ship Manager API or FedEx Ship Manager Direct transactions through the FedEx systems.
-To ensure you have received proper notification and ample time to make the necessary changes to your systems, we are informing you three years prior to the end-of-life date as you will be required to update your applications.

 Migrate To FedEx Web Services